berrydenhartog/SIPMAP/README.md

 # Notes
 ## possible issues
 One major issue will be operations communicating through common blocks.
 If this happens they must be uncoupled or bundled.

+Another issue could be the expiration of messages.

 ## Docker's
 We can choose to make every operation a separate executable, but it would be better manageable if we use dockers.
 In docker you can attach version's to the docker file and save them in a docker registry like [harbor](https://goharbor.io/).
 Examples: